thriveweb/deking-new/content/services/single-service2.md

       living space.
 The special channels within the insulated panels can easily hide all the electrical wiring needed to fit downlights and ceiling fans.
       All the accessories, including the gutter, will be made to match your home’s design to make it look like a natural extension.
-Stratco insulated Cooldek panels come in 3 different thicknesses, making them suited to small areas as well as large spans.
+Insulated panels come in 3 different thicknesses, making them suited to small areas as well as large spans.
 Thicknesses include:  50mm 75mm 100mm.
 Roofing options also include corrugated, to match your house roof, or the classic style for a minimal pitch design.
     title: Flyover or raised Patio roof
   - description: >-
       Call us for your patio requirements and we will send you all the bits and